alhasanmridha/memez/README.md

 📝 `"learning AI to build a career, learning AI to create memes"`

 **Expected Output**
-For a similar prompt, such as `"learning programming to understand programming memes"`, the system would select the **"Drake Hotline Bling"** template, as it best fits the contrast in choices.
+For a similar prompt, such as `"learning AI to build a career, learning AI to create memes"`, the system would select the **"Drake Hotline Bling"** template, as it best fits the contrast in choices.

 ### Key Skills to Learn: